Abieskawa/answer-sheet-studio/README.md

 ## Troubleshooting

 - **pip install failed** – Check the launcher log; ensure network access and Python 3.10+.
 If you’re on Python 3.14, try Python 3.10–3.13.
 - **Port already in use / permission denied** – The launcher checks port availability.
-If macOS firewall blocks Python, allow incoming connections in System Settings → Network → Firewall.
+If macOS firewall blocks Python, allow incoming connections in System Settings > Network > Firewall.
 - **Server not opening** – Use the launcher log to identify crashes; you can also run `python run_app.py` inside `.venv` manually for debugging.

+## Packaging Notes (for double-click to run)

+If you want a distribution that does not require teachers to install Python/Git:

+- **Single `.exe`** (recommended UX): build with PyInstaller or Nuitka and ship updates by replacing the `.exe`.
+- **Portable folder**: bundle Python embeddable + the repo + a `.bat` launcher (unzip and run).
+- **Installer**: wrap the portable build with Inno Setup or NSIS (desktop shortcuts, uninstall, etc.).

 All processing stays on-device; no data leaves your computer.